bowersjuan/messaging-app-back/README.md

 ## Endpoints

-List of Messages: `localhost:9999/messages`
+-List of Messages: `localhost:9999/messages`
-List of Users: `localhost:9999/users`
+-List of Users: `localhost:9999/users`
-List of All Messages belonging to a User: `localhost:9999/users/:id/messages` List of a single Message belonging to a User: `localhost:9999/users/:id/messages/:id`
+-List of All Messages belonging to a User: `localhost:9999/users/:id/messages` -List of a single Message belonging to a User: `localhost:9999/users/:id/messages/:id`

 ## Reflection